- American Physical Society Sites

 To recognize an individual researcher who has made outstanding contributions (theoretical, experimental, computational, or technical) in plasma physics early in their career.
 Areas of plasma physics covered by the Award include, but are not limited to, fundamental plasma physics, fusion plasmas, astrophysical or space plasmas, low-temperature plasmas, or high-energy-density plasmas.

 The Award consists of a certificate with a citation and a stipend of $2000.
 It will be presented at the annual meeting of the Division of Plasma Physics (DPP).
-DPP will contribute the costs of the certificate, waive the registration fee for attending the conference.
-DPP will provide up to two complementary banquet tickets for the recipient and a companion.
+DPP will contribute the costs of the certificate, waive the registration fee for attending the conference and up to two complimentary banquet tickets for the recipient and a companion.

 This award was established in 2013 by a contribution from the Division of Plasma Physics.